AmineDjeghri/awesome-os-setup/unix/cuda_pytorch_install.md

 * If cuda is not installed and you run `nvcc --version`, you will get an error because cuda toolkit is not installed yet.
 * If you have cuda toolkit installed on windows (for WSL) or Linux, run `nvcc --version`, you should see the version of cuda which means that you already have cuda set up globally. if there are two different CUDA versions shown by nvcc and NVIDIA-smi, it is normal: [source](https://stackoverflow.com/a/53504578)

-Now, we will install cuda on WSL, the following commands must all be runned inside WSL.
+Now, we will install cuda on WSL, the following commands must all be run inside WSL.
 [If you want to understand more](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#getting-started-with-cuda-on-wsl):
 * Run `sudo apt-key del 7fa2af80`
 * The CUDA driver installed on Windows host will be stubbed inside the WSL 2 as libcuda.so, therefore users must not install any NVIDIA GPU Linux driver within WSL 2
 * You can only install a cuda toolkit that is compatible with WSL inside wsl : [link](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=WSL-Ubuntu&target_version=2.0&target_type=deb_local) by following these instructions.
-Since we we are installing cuda 11.7, follow the commands below.
+Since we are installing cuda 11.7, follow the commands below.

 ```
 wget https://developer.download.nvidia.com/compute/cuda/11.7.0/local_installers/cuda_11.7.0_515.43.04_linux.run